Kenyemi23/Kenyemi23/README.md

 - 👋 Hi, I’m @Kenyemi23
 - 👀 I’m interested in being a web developer
-- 🌱 I’m currently learning HTML, Css and JavaScript
+- 🌱 I’m currently learning HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me, via email: kenyemi23@gmail.com